Identification in Multiple Treatment Models under Discrete Variation: Introduction

+We propose a two-step solution that accounts for these complications.
+In an inner step, for a given selection primitive, we first exploit the fact that the problem remains linear in the MTRs.
+Similarly linearly parametrizing the MTRs, we show this implies that we can continue to use linear programs to compute sharp bounds given the selection primitives.
+Moreover, we introduce novel arguments to show that such a result can also continue to accommodate entirely nonparametric MTRs.
+Specifically, as expanded in Section \ref{sec:identifiedset_NP}, we show how to leverage the rectangular structure underlying our general selection model and construct a new partition that generalizes the unidimensional one from \cite{mogstad/etal:18} to the multidimensional case.

+In an outer step, we then introduce alternative arguments to account for the fact that the selection model is not point-identified.
+Specifically, this step takes the unions of the first step bounds across admissible values of the selection primitives.
+To do so feasibly, we assume that these primitives can be point identified up to a finite dimensional parameter.
+We demonstrate in several empirically relevant models how this assumption can be satisfied under familiar parametric assumptions on the distribution of the unobserved heterogeneity.
+In summary, our method translates to solving two linear programs to compute the identified set at the point identified value of the selection model across various values of the finite dimensional parameter, and then taking the union of these sets.
+We show how this two-step characterization also translates into tractable two-step strategies to estimate the identified set and construct confidence intervals.

+Our method offers several advantages over recent approaches to point identification in settings with multiple treatments and discrete instruments.
+A common method is to impose monotonicity assumptions that restrict selection patterns such that the researcher can nonparametrically point-identify treatment effects for certain response types \citep[e.g.,][]{angrist/imbens:95,bhuller/sigstad:24,goff:25,heckman/pinto:18,kline/walters:16, kirkeboen/etal:16,lee/salanie:23,navjeevan/etaL:23,pinto:19}.
+As we highlight in Section \ref{sec:selection}, many such monotonicity assumptions can be captured by selection models in our general class.
+In such cases, although our method parametrizes the selection model, sufficiently flexible specifications can exactly replicate the nonparametric estimates these approaches produce.\footnote{\cite{kline/walters:19} and \cite{mogstad/etal:18} similarly note in the binary treatment case that even if the selection model and MTRs are parametrized, one can produce the nonparametric point identified local average treatment effect.} But our method also importantly extends beyond these settings: it allows researchers to learn about effects that are only partially identified and to accommodate richer selection patterns that would otherwise preclude point identification.

-A smaller group of papers consider parameterized selection model to learn about additional treatment effects, but limits attention to specific models and parameterization where the underlying primitives are all point identified \citep[e.g.,][]{hull:20, kline/walters:16,pinto:19}.
-Our method contributes to these papers by providing a unifying framework to consider such parameterizations in a general class of richer models as well as to consider more robust and flexible parameterizations that do not necessarily imply point identification.
+A smaller group of papers similarly considers selection models to learn about additional treatment effects, but limits attention to specific models and parameterizations that are point identified by the data \citep[e.g.,][]{hull:20, kline/walters:16,pinto:19}.
+Our method contributes to these papers by nesting such point identification as a special case while allowing more robust parameterizations of the selection model and MTRs that generally imply bounds on the treatment effects of interest.
+Moreover, our analysis applies to a general class of selection models.
+Our method therefore provides a blueprint for robustly learning about treatment effects across a wide range of empirical settings.